deter-project/docs/site/docs/support/migration.md

 To migrate your existing class materials please see [our guidelines here](../../education/migrating-materials).

+After you have migrated your class you can continue using this interface to manage your materials and students.
+Students will use our new platform to perform experiments.
+Your, TAs' and students' accounts will be synchronized between the two platforms (same usernames and passwords).
+You can read more about the new platform and how students use it [here](https://mergetb.org/docs/experimentation/classes/).

 ## Migrating Research Projects

 1. Carefully read [Merge documentation](https://mergetb.org/docs/)